Define tasks

 Add context.

-Add the files, symbols, and examples the agent should use, so it does not guess.
+Add the files, symbols, examples, or other inputs the agent should use, so it does not have to guess.
 Use one of the following:

 Click Add context to attach files, folders, Git items, terminals, or external tools.